dcthomson/mkvdts2ac3.py/README.md

   -k, --keepdts         Keep external DTS track (implies '-n') -n, --nodts           Do not retain the DTS track --new                 Do not copy over original.
+Create new adjacent file --md5                 check md5 of files before removing the original if
+                        destination directory is on a different device than the original file
-Create new adjacent file -o, --overwrite       Overwrite file if already there.
+  -o, --overwrite       Overwrite file if already there.
 This only applies if
                         destdir or sabdestdir is set -r, --recursive       Recursively descend into directories